Skip to content

 Ashland, Wis: 102.9 class A (6kW/100m).
 Wisconsin Public Radio first petitioned to allot this frequency but didn’t need it when it found a frequency in the reserved band instead.
 Northland College later had a construction permit for a new station which was never built.

 Hayward, Wis: 94.3 class C2 (50kW/150m).
 A commercial broadcaster first proposed this allotment decades ago and it was later reserved for non-commercial use.
-True North Community Broadcasting once had an unbuilt construction permit for this frequency.
+The FCC accepted applications for this frequency in 2010 but the only application was dismissed due to deficiencies.
+(This paragraph was corrected in 2026 to reflect that a construction permit was not issued.)

 The FCC Order did not say exactly why it decided to remove the non-commercial reserved status from these allotments, writing that the “changes are merely a ministerial action that are necessary to reflect that these FM commercial allotments are no longer reserved for NCE use by operation of law.”